Yandex Cloud

 Notional cost of vacuuming a buffer found in shared cache.

-The minimum value is 0; the maximum value is 10000; the default value is 1.
+The minimum value is 0, the maximum is 10000, and the default is 1.

 • Vacuum cost page miss All interfaces